Last updated: June 16, 2026. Lineups remain projected until official team sheets are released.

 Iraq return to the World Cup stage with a difficult opening assignment against a Norway side built around one of the most direct attacking profiles in the tournament.
-Norway are clear favorites in the market, with prices around -525 on the moneyline, Iraq at around +1250, and the draw near +600.
-The spread sits around Norway -1.5 at -175, while Over 2.5 goals is priced near -175.
-That tells the story clearly enough: the market expects Norway to win, and the sharper question is whether they create enough clear chances to cover the handicap.
+Norway are clear favorites in the market, with prices around -518 on the moneyline, Iraq around +1225, and the draw still in the +600 range.
+Over 2.5 goals is priced around -171, indicating that the market expects Norway to win comfortably.
+The bigger question is whether they create enough clear chances to cover the handicap.

 Iraq vs Norway Pick